 The very first theorem in Newton's Principia is the area law.
 In fact, Newton derived a more general form of the area law, showing that it applies not only for the Sun's gravity, but for any central force.
 I will call this generalized form 'Newton's law of areas'.

-I will first present Newtons derivation, and then I will show how Newton's area law and conservation of angular momentum are related.
+I will first present Newtons derivation, and then I will show how Newton's area law and the modern concept of conservation of angular momentum are equivalent.

 Newton's derivation relies on the following elements:

-Image 5 emphasizes the property of point S, the common center of mass, that when object R and object T exert a force on each other the momentum of the common center of mass is conserved.
+Image 6 emphasizes a property of point S, the common center of two objects: when object R and object T exert a force on each other the momentum of the common center of mass is conserved.

-Object T (not shown in image 6) is moving along the curvilinear trajectory that goes through the points A, B, C, D and E. The force experienced by object T causes change of velocity.
-For the derivation the continuous change of velocity is approximated with instantaneous changes of velocity that occur at equally spaced points in time.
+Object T (not shown in image 7) is moving along the curvilinear trajectory that goes through the points A, B, C, D and E. The force experienced by object T causes change of velocity.
+For the derivation the continuous change of velocity is approximated with instantaneous changes of velocity that occur at equal intervals of time.
 In the limit of ever smaller intervals of time the sequence of the instantaneous changes of velocity approaches infinitely close to a continuous change of velocity.

 Point S is the common center of mass of the objects R and T. Objects R and T exert a distance dependent force upon each other.
 The force that objects R and T exert upon each other is mutual: that ensures that the state of motion of point S is inertial motion.
 For the proof it suffices that point S is in a state of inertial motion and that the force that is exerted upon object T is directed towards point S at all times.